Rookout/docs/docs/rooks-setup.md

 stop()
 ```

-The `stop` method is used to shutdown the Rookout SDK.
+The `stop` method is used to shutdown the SDK.
 As Rookout is listening to a network connection, the Node process will not terminate as long as Rookout is running in the background.

 ```js